10.4 Quality and innovation in youth work

 - the research also provided evidence of the importance of the influence of youth organizations on the prevention of extremism and intolerance.

-P. Lenčo studied the benefits and impact of work with children and youth iin Slovakia in 2011.
+The benefits and impact of work with children and youth in Slovakia where studied also by Peter Lenčo in 2011.
 The autor studied how young people measure the benefits of youth work, in which they participate through children's and youth organizations.
 According to young people, it is primarily a matter of providing space for meaningful use of leisure time, which is associated with the opportunity to learn something new, as well as various experiences, such as the opportunity to travel.
 Young people declared that engaging in an organization brings them inner enrichment, a good sense of self, a sense of inner fulfilment, usefulness, need, pride and meaning.
 They appreciated the organization for giving them space to grow and develop.
 According to young people, the organization helps them build a value system.
 Organizations also provide a space for new contacts, and friendships, which are appreciated by their members.
 Often these are friendships that go beyond the local community, have a nationwide or even international character.
 In addition to friends and comrades, who are also members of the organization, various programmes activities of children's and youth organizations make it possible to meet other people and build social capital that young people can use in the future, e.g., when looking for jobs (Lenčo, P., 2011).

 Participate Youth Work

-The Strategy of Slovak Republic on youth for the years 2014-2020 was developed based on active dialogue between young people and representatives of the state administration, regional and local government as well as the non-governmental sector.
-The mentioned entities also actively participated on the evaluating of implementation of the Strategy every year from 2014 to 2020 and will also be participating in the final evaluation of the Strategy implementation which will take place in 2021.
+The Strategy of Slovak Republic on youth for the years 2021-2028 was developed based on active dialogue between young people and representatives of the state administration, regional and local government as well as the non-governmental sector.

 Smart youth work - youth work in the digital world